 HISTORY OF ATLAS

-In August 2015, ATLAS of Lyon County hired its 1st Mentor Coordinator to work alongside the office staff in honoring the core principle: ATLAS is grounded in mentoring.
+ATLAS of Lyon County has a Mentor Coordinator to work alongside the office staff in honoring the core principle: ATLAS is grounded in mentoring.
 By expanding mentoring opportunities to the community, a handful of one-on-one mentoring relationships were prayerfully and successfully developed in 2016.
 Individuals in our area continue to gift others with intentional Christian friendship, a listening ear, spiritual encouragement and prayer by providing Neighborly Support: meeting together for walks, talks, meals, devotions, events or whatever suits the pair or group!
 Partnering together, Attaining Truth, Love, and Self-control, by strengthening the presence, existence and accessibility to Christian community in the Lyon County area as Ecclesiastes 4: 9a and 10 says, Two are better than one…if one falls down, his friend can help him up.
 But pity the man who falls and has no one to help him up.

 Shortly thereafter, the opportunity became available for ATLAS to rent 111 1st Avenue (the building across the street from the office and Lost But Found thrift store) as ATLAS was outgrowing its office space and desiring to further small group fellowships.
 This location is referred to as the ATLAS Annex.

-Over the course of nine months, 21 different women attended a Lord, Fill Our Cup meeting, 8 different women engaged in a WOW study and 10 different individuals actively participated in one-on-one mentoring relationships within the ATLAS Mentor Program.
 Without a doubt, ongoing contribution to ATLAS of Lyon County is helping, equipping and uniting people to one another and to the Lord.
 ATLAS requests continued prayers as it further thinks of ways to motivate one another to acts of love and good works (Hebrews 10:24, NLT).